malaise/ada/README.txt

 'ldconfig').

 NOTE: Some programs require the stack size to be larger than the default maximum.
-Use 'ulimit -s 1048576' to allow a larger stack.
+Use for example 'ulimit -s 1048576' to allow a larger stack.

 Programs are rated from 1 (simple) to 3 (very complex), on subjective criteria.